dap332/k8s-kafka-cql-kubeless_Stack/README.md

   cp templates/producer-ingress.yaml.example templates/producer-ingress.yaml
    ```
    Next you must open the ingress file `vim templates/producer-ingress.yaml` and edit to change the *host* property to your host with producer being the subdomain.
 E.G. *producer.example.com*

+  ### The configurations for the client ate client/insertPost.js must be configured with YOUR host.
+Simply open the file and change the host property to your hostname

-  ##### Once you have the file copied, open it and change the configurations as needed.
+  ##### Once you have finished configuring the files, open *source_me* and change the configurations as needed.
     - `KUBECONFIG` is the path to your kubeconfig file which contains the details for kubectl to connect to your cluster
     - `RBAC` can be set to *true*, *false*, or *openshift* depending on the configuration of your cluster
     - `KAFKA_TOPIC` is the name of the topic you want to create and or push/pull from in your cluster